Location: Raglan, New Zealand – 3 and 5 day options

 “master the whitewater + learn how to surf across green waves”

-- in-depth theory sessions on equipment, understanding weather to find suitable conditions, and a practical surf skills workshop
+- in-depth theory on equipment, understanding weather to find suitable conditions, and practical surf skills

 - beach sessions on mastering the whitewater waves, developing a proper stance that makes turning and speed control easier, and a final session where you learn how to get out the back safely and easily